 Science Teacher Opportunities

-FDA SUMMER PROFESSIONAL DEVELOPMENT PROGRAM IN FOOD SCIENCE
+APPLY NOW (MS/HS TEACHERS): FDA PROFESSIONAL DEVELOPMENT OPPORTUNITY IN FOOD SCIENCE

 Foodborne disease outbreaks and food recalls frequent the news.
 What organisms cause these diseases?
 What can an individual do to protect themselves from these diseases?
 What measures are being taken by the federal government to prevent transmission of these diseases?

-Science, health, agriculture, and family and consumer science teachers have an opportunity to provide inquiry-based lessons related to these outbreaks, recalls, and nutrition.
+Teachers have an opportunity to provide inquiry-based lessons related to these outbreaks, recalls, and nutrition.
 Lessons can be found in the curriculum Science and Our Food Supply developed jointly by FDA and NSTA.
-And, in order to prepare teachers to use these lessons, FDA provides a free multidimensional professional development program that will take place July 21 – 27, 2019 in Washington, DC.
-Included in the program are transportation to and from Washington and all housing and meal expenses.
+And, in order to prepare teachers to use these lessons, FDA provides a free multidimensional professional development program that will take place July 12 – 18, 2020 in Washington, DC.
+Included in the program is transportation to and from Washington and all housing and meal expenses.

 PERFORMANCE ASSESSMENTS IN THE NGSS CLASSROOM: IMPLICATIONS FOR PRACTICE